Nepenthes: Description

 Nepenthes species usually consist of a shallow root system and a prostrate or climbing stem, often several metres long and up to 15 m or more, and usually 1 cm or less in diameter, although this may be thicker in a few species (e.g. N. bicalcarata).
 From the stems arise alternate, sword-shaped leaves with entire leaf margins.
 An extension of the midrib (the tendril), which in some species aids in climbing, protrudes from the tip of the leaf; at the end of the tendril the pitcher forms.
 The pitcher starts as a small bud and gradually expands to form a globe- or tube-shaped trap.
-The shapes can evoke a champagne flute or a misused condom.

 The trap contains a fluid of the plant's own production, which may be watery or more viscous, and is used to drown the prey.
 This fluid contains viscoelastic biopolymers that may be crucial to the retention of insects within the traps of many species.
-The viscoelastic fluid in pitchers is especially effective in the retention of winged insects.
+The viscoelastic fluid in the pitchers is especially effective in the retention of winged insects.
 The trapping efficiency of this fluid remains high, even when significantly diluted by water, as inevitably happens in wet conditions.

-The lower part of the trap contains glands which absorb nutrients from captured prey.
-Along the upper inside part of the trap is a slick, waxy coating which makes the escape of its prey nearly impossible.
-Surrounding the entrance to the trap is a structure called the peristome (the "lip"), which is slippery and often quite colorful, attracting prey, but offering an unsure footing.
+The lower part of the trap contains glands that absorb nutrients from captured prey.
+Along the upper inside part of the trap is a slick, waxy coating, which makes the escape of its prey nearly impossible.
+Surrounding the entrance to the trap is a structure called the peristome (the "lip"), which is slippery and often quite colourful, attracting prey, but offering an unsure footing.
 The prey-capture effectiveness of the peristome is further enhanced in moist environments, where condensation may cause a thin water film to form on the surface of the peristome.
-When wet, the slippery surface of the peristome causes insects to ‘aquaplane’, or slip and fall, into the pitcher.
-Above the peristome is a lid (the operculum); in many species, this keeps rain from diluting the fluid within the pitcher, the underside of which may contain nectar glands which attract prey.
+When wet, the slippery surface of the peristome causes insects to "aquaplane", or slip and fall, into the pitcher.
+Above the peristome is a lid (the operculum); in many species, this keeps rain from diluting the fluid within the pitcher, the underside of which may contain nectar glands that attract prey.

 Nepenthes species usually produce two types of pitchers, known as leaf dimorphism.
 Appearing near the base of the plant are the large, lower traps, which typically sit on the ground.
 The upper or aerial pitchers are usually smaller, coloured differently, and possess different features from the lower pitchers.
 These upper pitchers usually form as the plant reaches maturity and the plant grows taller.
 To keep the plant steady, the upper pitchers often form a loop in the tendril, allowing it to wrap around nearby support.
 In some species (e.g. N. rafflesiana), different prey may be attracted by the two types of pitchers.
 This varied morphology also often makes identification of species difficult.